The Bark Blog

 Did you know that YouTube is currently the most visited website in the world?
 It’s that popular.
 What was once just a humble place to upload funny personal videos — remember YouTube in 2006? — is now a media juggernaut that is home to streamers that get millions of views, movie studios that launch trailers, and global brands that spend countless dollars in advertisements.

 Also, YouTube is currently trying to keep up with TikTok with their Shorts, which are bite-sized, portrait-oriented videos that look very similar to TikToks.
+Not to mention, their latest addition of YouTube Communities, a Discord-like feature that allows YouTubers and their subscribers to interact and share content back and forth.

 Basically, if you want to find something on YouTube, from a tutorial about how to change your specific car’s windshield wipers all the way to a McDonald’s commercial from 1992, you can find it.
 But in addition to anything your kid may want to watch, there are incredible amounts of inappropriate content — including literal porn.